na-na-hi/renget/archive/BulkGuide.md

 Sex: Female
 Ability: Pure Power
 Held Item: Power Band (worn around the neck)
 A harsh and haughty, yet competitive and driven Meditite who is a gifted Aura Sensor.
 She had a desire to focus on her aura mastery and skill in fighting full-time, but due to needing to pay her bills, she was shackled with caravan guard duty, a job she hated.
-She only quit and moved to the bounty hunting business at Makuhita's urging, and is taking quickly to it.
+She only quit and moved to the bounty hunting business at Makuhita's urging, and took quickly to it.

 Her relationship with Makuhita started as being tense, bordering on outright antagonistic, due to how their personalities conflicted.
 She saw him as a boorish, oafish dolt who almost ate her out of house and home and regarded his attempts at concealing his origin with suspicion, but she slowly warmed up to him.
 Nowadays, he's more like a brother in her eyes.